19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (a) the cost of medical treatment received by the employee within a period of one year after the happening of the accident causing the injury; or

-(b) $25,000 per accident per employee.
+(b) $30,000 per accident per employee.

+[S 200/2012 wef 01/06/2012]

-(2) For the avoidance of doubt, the cost of medical treatment shall include, but is not limited to, the fees for medical reports as required for the purpose of this Act, the charges for physiotherapy and occupational and speech therapy, and the cost of medicines and artificial limbs and surgical appliances.
+(2) For the avoidance of doubt, the cost of medical treatment shall include, but is not limited to, the charges in connection with an emergency medical transport for the conveyance of an employee to receive medical treatment, the fees for medical reports as required for the purpose of this Act, the charges for physiotherapy and occupational and speech therapy, and the cost of medicines and artificial limbs and surgical appliances.

 [16/90; S 447/95; 5/2008]

+[S 200/2012 wef 01/06/2012]

 FOURTH SCHEDULE